frc78/2024-robot-kotlin/README.md

   Mainly used for autonomous path files.
 - `src/main/kotlin/frc/team78`: Root package of the robot code.
 All robot code should be placed in this package or a subpackage.
-- `src/main/kotlin/frc/team78`: Contains the robot code for the 2024 robot.
-This is where the majority of the code will be placed.
-Subsequent years will have their own packages (e.g. `y2025`).
 - `src/main/kotlin/frc/team78/lib`: Contains utility classes and other code not specific to a single subsystem.
 - `src/main/kotlin/frc/team78/subsystems`: Contains the subsystems for the robot.
 Each subsystem has its own package that contains the subsystem class and any other classes that are specific to that subsystem (such as